Koudela/eArc-di/README.md

 if you use `di_make` instead.

 Calling `di_has` performs existence checks for classes and interfaces.
 This checks can trigger an autoload.
 Use them wisely.
+The same is true for `di_is_decorated` in the case you use namespace decoration.

+Namespace decoration uses string substitution which is considerable slower than key lookups on arrays.
+Nevertheless if you have to decorate hundreds of classes it outperforms explicit configuration since it is used only on classes which are active for the request, wheres configuration must be processed on every request for all decorated classes.

 ### architectural considerations